microsoft/react-native-windows-samples/docs/native-modules-async.md

 }
 ```

 This makes an object available to JavaScript via the expression `NativeModules.SimpleHttpModule`.
-By default it will use the name of the class as the name in JavaScript.
-If you don't want the name of the class to match the name in JavaScript, i.e. you want to access the module the expression `NativeModules.CustomModule`. you can pass a custom name like:
+By default the JavaScript name will match the C# class name.
+If you don't want the name of the class to match the name in JavaScript, i.e. you want to access the module via the expression `NativeModules.CustomModule`. you can pass a custom name like:

 ```c#
   [ReactModule("CustomModule")]